serialport/node-serialport/packages/serialport-util/README.md

 - Parser ready
 - Parser regex

+## API Docs
+You can find the api docs in `/docs` or view them online here: https://node-serialport.github.io/parsers/

 ## License
 SerialPort Parsers are all [MIT licensed](LICENSE) and all it's dependencies are MIT or BSD licensed.